- 3 large eggs

 - Additional confectioners' sugar

-- In a food processor, combine the flour, confectioners' sugar, almonds, lemon peel, orange peel and butter; cover and process until mixture forms a ball.
-Press pastry onto the bottom and up the sides of an ungreased 9-in. tart pan with removable bottom.
+- For crust, pulse first six ingredients in a food processor until mixture forms a ball.
+Press pastry onto the bottom and up the sides of an ungreased 9-in. fluted tart pan with removable bottom.

-- Pour filling into crust.
-Bake at 350° for 25-30 minutes or until center is almost set.
+- Pour lemon mixture into crust.
+Bake until center is almost set, 25-30 minutes.
 Cool on a wire rack.
-Just before serving, sprinkle with confectioners' sugar.
-Yield: 10-12 servings.
+Just before serving, sprinkle with confectioners' sugar and, if desired, fresh raspberries.
+Yield: 10 servings.

 "Very Good.
 I used sliced almonds and they worked well.
 Very light and yummy."